peaclab/PACT/M3D/README.md

 ```python
 python M3D.py
 ```
-Since M3D simulation is kind of complex compared to 2D and 2.5D simulations, it is recommended to disable the ZOLTAN load balancer and choose the flat round-robin partitioning strategy for parallel thermal simulations.
-Users can achieve these by uncommenting lines 292 and 294 in ~/src/SPICESolver_transient.py and line 234 in ~/src/SPICESolver_steady.py.

 The steady-state simulation grid results as well as the last step transient simulation results are saved in /results folder.
 The transient grid level simulation results are saved in ~/M3D/results/M3D/M3D_{grid_num}.cir.csv.